 The biochemistry major provides interdisciplinary training in the biological and chemical sciences, including courses in general chemistry, organic chemistry, physical chemistry and biochemistry, as well as in biology, calculus and physics.

 Students must complete the general requirements of the College of Arts and Sciences and the required courses listed below.
 No more than 45 credits of CHEM and BCHM courses can be applied to the 120-credit minimum to graduate.
 All courses counted towards the major must be completed with a grade of C- or better and none of the courses may be taken for a pass/fail grade.
-The cumulative Grade Point Average (GPA) in courses that can count toward the major must be at least 2.0.
+The cumulative GPA in courses that can count toward the major must be at least 2.0.

 Transfer students who plan to complete a BA degree in biochemistry must complete at the Boulder campus a minimum of 12 credits of upper-division courses in biochemistry covering at least two of the sub-disciplines in their major: organic, physical and biochemistry.